Health and Safety and Environment Compliance

 Do Non-Compliance hold any benefits to us?

-A Compliance Audit confirms your legal compliance.The South African Occupational Health and Safety Act (Act 85 of 1993) leaves little to wonder in terms of compliance of the workplace.
+A Health & Safety Compliance Audit confirms your legal compliance.The South African Occupational Health and Safety Act (Act 85 of 1993) leaves little to wonder in terms of compliance of the workplace.
 Section 8.2 of the Act clearly states that every employer has to provide and maintain systems of work, plant and machinery that are safe and without risk to health'.
-Most employers rely on baseline risk assessments, issue-based risk assessments or continuous risk assessments to determine their compliance to section 8.2 of the Act.
+Most employers rely on baseline risk assessments, issue-based risk assessments or continuous risk assessments, task based risk assessment to determine their compliance to section 8.2 of the Act.
 While this is certainly a step in the right direction, rigorously sticking to Safe Operating Procedures (SOP's) and risk assessment checklists can lead to ignoring a changing society or new technologies.
 Especially the latter, could save company's significant amounts of money and / or could improve health and safety much faster.

 Where risk assessments only consider previous risk assessments reports, the company's Occupational Health Safety and Environmental policy, hazard reports, minutes of the health and safety committee, SOP's and other relevant documentation, a compliance audit will benchmark you status to sources over and above what is available in the workplace.
 Compliance Officers also consider good practices in the industry, additional by-laws and legislation as well as international benchmarks to determine if your company is compliant.